Dorina Waldmeyer

 Project Number: 179.1029

-The outbreak of conflict in neighboring Sudan in April 2023 has led to a new wave of refugees in South Sudan, further exacerbating the existing humanitarian challenges.
-South Sudan is also one of the countries with the highest inflation rates in the world and more than seven million people are affected by food insecurity.
-South Sudan is also struggling with extreme weather conditions.
+The outbreak of conflict in neighboring Sudan in April 2023 has led to new refugee migration to South Sudan, further exacerbating the existing humanitarian challenges.
+South Sudan is also one of the countries with the highest inflation rates in the world and more than 7 million people are affected by food insecurity.
+In addition, the people of South Sudan are struggling with extreme weather conditions.
 Large parts of the country are affected by floods, which, together with periods of drought, further impair the already fragile food production.
 More than half of the population is affected by acute hunger and many people have no access to basic services such as healthcare, clean water or sanitation.

 Immediate humanitarian emergency aid: